veluchamy01/veluchamy01/README.md

 - 👋 Hi, I’m @veluchamy01
 - 👀 I’m a Java developer.
-You can see me creating the projects in Java Microservices, REST, SOAP API's etc.,
+You can see me creating the projects in Java, Spring etc.,
-- 📫 reach me @ mr.veluchamy@gmail.com

 <!---
 veluchamy01/veluchamy01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.